EndPointCorp/lg_ros_nodes/lg_earth/README.md

 Runs the Earth client.

 A hack is required to move some of the configuration files out of the user's home directory.
-See the `earth_homedir_fix` script. (yet to be copied from live image)
+Earth will read /etc/passwd to find the current user's home directory instead of respecting the HOME environment variable.
+We can work around this by changing the string "/etc/passwd" to a void path in the library that does this lookup.

+A script to achieve this:

+    #!/usr/bin/env bash
+    LIB=/opt/google/earth/free/libfreebl3.so
+    [ -e $LIB.orig ] || cp $LIB $LIB.orig
+    sed -i "s_/etc/passwd_/not/anywhr_g" $LIB

+Run with sudo.

 ##### Parameters